Durango State, Mexico

 We continued to search for and evaluate other oxide and sulfide feed sources, focusing on sources within haulage distance of our sulfide and oxide mills at Velardeña.
 Additionally, as noted above we have evaluated and tested various mining methods and processing alternatives that could result in sustained profitable operations.
 In 2020 we plan to release results of an updated PEA that will incorporate refinements to the resource model and a bio-oxidation processing methodology designed to greatly improve the recovery of gold from pyrites and arsenopyrites.

 We have leased Velardeña’s oxide mill to a Hecla Mining Company subsidiary since July 2015.
-The cash generated from this lease ($4.5 - 5.0 million net operating margin per year) has in turn supported our exploration activities.
+The cash generated from this lease ($4.5 - 5.0 million net operating margin per year through 2019; $3-4 million expected in 2020) has in turn supported our exploration activities.
 The lease has been extended several times since its inception and Hecla has secured an option to utilize the mill through December 2020.
 Hecla is responsible for ongoing operation and maintenance of the oxide plant and pays fixed fees, direct plant charges and other reimbursable costs to us as well as a variable fee based on throughput under the terms of the lease.

 In the first half of 2017, Hecla completed an expansion of the tailings impoundment at Velardeña, as part of an agreement related to its continued use of the facility.
 Hecla will fund any required future tailings expansions, leaving unused at the end of the lease term an agreed amount of capacity.